A 15-year-old weighing 270 pounds, an 18-year-old weighing nearly 400 pounds; they are both fighting a war they can't win on their own―severe obesity.

 According to the Centers for Disease Control and Prevention (CDC)

-Children with severe obesity who are experiencing other weight-related health problems need effective treatment options.
+Children and teens with obesity need and deserve effective treatment options.

 "Is bariatric surgery right for my child?"